 9. Blend black and white and greenery

 Black interiors have been popular for some time and are still going strong.
-They just give a chic and contemporary edge to any décor style, including a modern farmhouse kitchen as you can see below.
+They just give a chic and contemporary edge to any décor style.

 10. Enjoy a view of plants

-This quite small kitchen looks airy and spacious thanks to the massive backsplash window and the generous skylights.
-Even if your kitchen only looks out onto a basic and plain courtyard, take a tip from these homeowners and install a trio of oversized container plants to stand in front of your window.
+This kitchen looks airy and spacious thanks to the massive backsplash window and the generous skylights.
+Even if your kitchen only looks out onto a basic and plain courtyard, install oversized container plants to stand in front of your window.
 These can also act as a privacy screen if necessary.

 11. Go bold with black steel

-Here’s another example of a modern kitchen featuring black steel frame windows which require no embellishment.
-I love the hinged window design here—the windows were some of the original features of this converted warehouse that the homeowners decided to hang onto when renovating.
-Once again, for kitchen window sill ideas you can’t go wrong with potted plants—ideally, herbs!
+Here’s another example of a modern kitchen featuring black steel frame windows that require no embellishment.
+The windows were some of the original features of this converted warehouse that the homeowners decided to hang onto when renovating.

 12. Contrast busy colour with plain white

-This happy kitchen-dining space is full of colour bursts, beautifully contrasted against whitewashed floors and walls.
-Keeping the windows free of curtains or blinds, and simply painted crisp white, is a good idea when working with this much colour.
-The white window frame also creates a nice backdrop for the vivid metal pendant lights.
+Do you have a happy kitchen-dining space full of colour bursts, perhaps beautifully contrasted against whitewashed floors and walls?
+Keeping the windows free of curtains or blinds, and simply painted crisp white, is a good idea when working with a lot of colour.
+A white window frame also creates a nice backdrop for vivid, coloured metal pendant lights.

 13. Use the frames for colour

-This is such a stunning modern farmhouse kitchen, with an unusual colour palette.
-The naked sash windows have been painted in a soft bottle green which matches the green soapstone countertops, with the green offset by the pale dove grey kitchen cabinet and wall paintwork.
+For a stunning modern farmhouse kitchen, paint naked sash windows in a gorgeous colour, like a soft bottle green.
 This is another way you can introduce colour into your kitchen without necessarily going down the blinds/curtains route.